submariner-io/submariner-website/src/content/quickstart/verify_with_discovery.md

 #### Verify StatefulSets

-StatefulSets use headless Service, so only work with non-globalnet deployments.
+A StatefulSet uses a headless Service.
 Create a `web.yaml` as follows:

 ```yaml
 apiVersion: v1